GT Writing Task 2 (Essay Writing) Sample # 35

 Model Answer 2:

-Waste is on the rise by the reason of throw-away culture.
+Waste is on the rise by the reason for the throw-away culture.
 In throw-away culture, goods are manufactured with the philosophy of planned obsolescence.
 For instance, products such as cell phones, computers, fast fashion items and so forth, are produced with this philosophy in mind.
 In addition to this, manufacturers most often develop new software to be incompatible with the older gadget.
-Moreover, they produce trendy fashions items so that shoppers discard their old items and are compelled to buy new ones.
+Moreover, they produce trendy fashion items so that shoppers discard their old items and are compelled to buy new ones.
 Thereby, consumers are forced to discard older hardware, clothes and other items which in turn contributes to the garbage pile.
-A very good example here is many young college students who discard their computers because new software and games do not support older configuration.
+A very good example here is many young college students who discard their computers because new software and games do not support older configurations.